 I would recommend starting with about 10 to 12 grams per liter for your first cold brew with darker oolong teas.
 With lighter oolong teas such as Tie Guan Yin and Jin Xuan, about 8 to 10 grams per liter would be ideal.

 Since this also depends on the intensity of the tea itself, which varies between tea types and even productions, there is no definitive answer.
 You should always keep experimenting with your brewing parameters to find the perfect method for your taste.

 To create a good cold brew, you will need time.
 As soon as you have chosen the type of oolong tea and you have an idea of how much leaf you want to use, it is time to start brewing.
 Remember that the amount of tea is given per liter, so you need to adjust the amount you use.

 Place the determined amount of leaf directly into a container that you want to use.
 I use a glass bottle with about 1.5 liters which I can drink from anywhere I get thirsty in the summer.

 Fill the container with cold water, which ideally would be filtered.
 Depending on your local water minerality you may want to use filtered water.
 This will result in a more vibrant and complex tea.

-Afterwards you simply chill the tea for about 8 hours before drinking.
+Afterward, you simply chill the tea for about 8 hours before drinking.
 In this time the tea will have peaked in intensity and taste great!
-You will not need to strain the tea form the leaves, as a longer steeping time will not turn your tea bitter or otherwise unpleasant as long as you chill the container.
+You will not need to strain the tea from the leaves, as a longer steeping time will not turn your tea bitter or otherwise unpleasant as long as you chill the container.

 Sweetening The Tea

-Some of you may want to sweeten the cold brew afterwards.
-I myself believe that good tea should always be enjoyed as it is and not be sweetened or mixed with milk.
-But if you really want to sweeten your cold brew, I suggest using less than 50 Milliliters per Liter of tea.
+Some of you may want to sweeten the cold brew afterward.
+I believe that good tea should always be enjoyed as it is and not be sweetened or mixed with milk.
+But if you want to sweeten your cold brew, I suggest using less than 50 Milliliters per Liter of tea.

 Other Tea Types For Cold Brewing